Advsol/jQuery-interceptor/README.md

  - Navigate to: **RiSE -> Maintenance -> Content types**
  - Click **New** and select **Content-Type**
  - Select **Client-based (preferred)**
- - Fill out the Name Description and the first URL field (use the URL to your iPart or the one above)
+ - Complete the required fields (Name, Description and the first URL field).
+Use the URL to your iPart or the one example.

 ![content type screen shot](https://raw.githubusercontent.com/Advsol/jQuery-interceptor/master/images/content-type.PNG)
 	 -
  - Save the iPart/Content Type